wolfvictorOSI/Edge-Data-Store-Docs/V1/Configuration/Storage.md

 # Storage

 The EDS storage component provides Sequential Data Store (SDS) storage, with a rich array of functionality available through REST APIs.
-For the storage component, you configure [storage runtime](xref:storageruntime), [logging](xref:LoggingConfiguration), and [data egress](xref:configureEgress).
+For the storage component, you configure storage runtime characteristics, logging, and data egress.

-For more information, see [SDS reference](sdsOverview).
+For more information about SDS, see [SDS reference](xref:sdsOverview).

 The following diagram depicts the relationships between Edge Data Store functions and the EDS Storage component: